-Every Mayfield Sixth Former belongs to a small tutor group.
-The tutor is the first point of contact for the pastoral care of our students.
-Each week, ‘tutor time’ provides an opportunity for students to interact with their tutor and other members of the tutor group in a number of ways, from reviewing academic progress to discussing current concerns and issues, both local and global.
-Weekly Sixth Form Assemblies further challenge students to think about aspects of life both in the Mayfield Sixth Form and in the world outside.
+The Form Tutor is the first point of contact for the pastoral care of our students: every Mayfield Sixth Form student belongs to a small tutor group, and each week there are opportunities for students to interact with their tutor and other members of the group in a number of ways, from reviewing academic progress to discussing current issues, both local and global.
+All our Sixth Formers attend a Liturgy each week as part of their engagement with the spirituality and ethos of the School.